daviddalpiaz/appliedstats/data-and-programming.md

 \frac{x - \bar{x}}{s}
 \]

 In `R` we would write a function to do this.
-When writing a function, there are three thing you must do.
+When writing a function, there are three things you must do.

 - Give the function a name.
 Preferably something that is short, but descriptive.
-- Specify the arguments using `function()`
+- Specify the arguments using `function()`.
 - Write the body of the function within curly braces, `{}`.